LyHoangMen/LyHoangMen/README.md

-### Hi there 👋
+### Hello there 👋

+- ✍️ Nice to meet you, I'm a newbie so i hope you could help me
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.
+- 🌟 Personality: Gentle and Friendly.
-- 📫 How to reach me: Discord - 7CO#0727
+- 📫 Contact me: Discord - 7CO#0727.
-- 😄 Pronouns: He/His
+- 😄 Pronouns: He/His.
 - ⚡ Fun fact: I like gura...